joelforjava/joelforjava.com.src/src/jbake/content/blog/2020/06/running-kafka-connect-from-a-container.md

     docker network connect kafka-connect-crash-course_default connect-distributed

-Once you've connected the distributed container to the network, you can start up the connect-distributed service by running the usual `docker-connect up` command.
+Once you've connected the container with the sink connector (`connect-distributed`) to the network, you can start up the service by running the `docker-connect up` command.
 You should then be able to query the REST API by running `curl http://localhost:18083/connectors` to get a list of currently running connectors, which should be an empty list.

 Next, I created a JSON file, which pulled properties from the `connect-file-sink.properties` file and used this to configure the connector instance: